koaning/human-learn/paper.md

 ![](docs/examples/ml.png)

 We started wondering if we might have lost something in this transition.
-Machine learning can be generally applied but it is also capable of making bad decision that are very hard to debug.
-Tools like SHAP [@NIPS2017_7062] and LIME [@lime] try to explain why algorithms make certain decisions in hindsight, but even with the benefit of hindsight it's very hard to truly understand what is happening.
+Machine learning is a general tool, but it is capable of making bad decisions.
+Decisions that are very hard to debug too.
+Tools like SHAP [@NIPS2017_7062] and LIME [@lime] try to explain why algorithms make certain decisions in hindsight, but even with the benefit of hindsight, it's tough to understand what is happening.

-At the same time, it's also true that many classification problems can be handled by natural intelligence too.
-The goal of this package is to make it easier to turn the act of exploratory data analysis into a well understood model.
+At the same time, it's also true that many classification problems can be done by natural intelligence.
+This package aims to make it easier to turn the act of exploratory data analysis into a well-understood model.
 These "human" models are very explainable from the start.
-If nothing else, they can serve as a simple benchmark that represents domain knowledge which is a great starting point for any predictive project.
+If nothing else, they can serve as a simple benchmark representing domain knowledge which is a great starting point for any predictive project.

 The library features components to easily turn python functions into scikit-learn compatible components [@sklearn_api].
 Both the `FunctionClassifier` and the `FunctionRegressor` can turn python functions into grid-searchable components.
-Human-learn also host a suite of interactive widgets, made with Bokeh, that might help construct models from Jupyter as well.
+Human-learn also hosts a suite of interactive widgets, made with Bokeh, that might help construct models from Jupyter as well.

 ![](docs/screenshot.png)

-The above screenshot demonstrates the `InteractiveChart` interface that can be used to draw machine learning models.
-Note that the same UI can also be used for outlier detection, labelling tasks or general data exploration as well.
+The above screenshot demonstrates the `InteractiveChart` interface.
+This interface allows the user to draw machine learning models.
+These models can be used for classification, outlier detection, labeling tasks, or general data exploration.

 # Acknowledgements

 This project was developed in my spare time while being employed at Rasa.
-They have been very supportive of me working on my own projects on the side and I would like to recognise them for being a great employer.
+They have been very supportive of me working on my own projects on the side, and I would like to recognize them for being a great employer.

 I also want to acknowledge that I'm building on the shoulders of giants.
 The popular drawing widget in this library would not have been possible without the wider bokeh [@bokeh], jupyter [@jupyter] and scikit-learn communities.

-There have been also been small contributions on Github from Joshua Adelman, Kay Hoogland and Gabriel Luiz Freitas Almeida.
+There have also been small contributions on Github from Joshua Adelman, Kay Hoogland, and Gabriel Luiz Freitas Almeida.

 # References